inkblot/sly/README.md

 ## Feature Areas

 `sly` is organized into modules that implement discrete feature areas.
-Some feature areas are thebedrock type-safe functional concepts that just need a generic implementation and are not already satisfied by the [palatable](https://github.com/palatable) libraries.
+Some feature areas are the bedrock type-safe functional concepts that just need a generic implementation and are not already satisfied by the [palatable](https://github.com/palatable) libraries.
 The rest are the kinds of generic feature functionality that typically make up a framework library.